ctools/ctools/doc/source/users/reference_manual/cssens.rst

 with and without the test source.
 The simplified assumption is made that the significance (in Gaussian sigma) is the square root of the Test Statistic.

+:ref:`cssens` supports multiprocessing.
+By default the analysis for each energy bin/threshold will be performed in parallel over as many processes as the number of CPUs available on your machine.
+The maximum number of parallel processes can be set by the user through the ``nthreads`` hidden parameter.

 :ref:`cssens` will generate an ASCII file in comma-separated value (CSV) format containing the sensitivity as function of energy.
 The first row is a header row providing the column names.
 The following rows provide the mean logarithmic